reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-15-v2.md

     If you let the fan do its work, you should eventually see red alerts turn off (unless the fan fails)

     ![](./media/az-15-20.png)

+## Summary
+In this lab, you have configured the Lab Prerequisites, reviewed Code to Send and Receive Telemetry, completed a Second App to Receive Telemetry, included Code to Invoke a Direct Method and implemented the Device Twin functionality.

+### You have successfully completed the lab